 The UseCounters registry¶

-Use counters for WebIDL methods/attributes and CSS properties are registered in the UseCounters.conf file.
+Use counters for WebIDL methods/attributes are registered in the UseCounters.conf file.
 The format of this file is very strict.
 Each line can be:

 - a blank line